-- (2) A notice, order or document required or authorised by this Law to be served on any person (including an owner or occupier) may be served- - (a) by delivering the same to such person; - (b) by delivering the same, at the usual or last known place of abode of such person, to some adult member or servant of his family. - 48.-(1) The occupier of any premises shall, if required by any Occupier health officer or any police officer, give his name and the name and to give information.

-- (2) Any occupier declining to give or wilfully misstating the name or address either of himself or of the owner shall be liable to a fine of one hundred naira. - 49.
-Every police officer shall give information to the health Duties of officer of any offence which he knows or has reason to believe has police. been committed against this Law. - 50.
-Every sanitary inspector while acting as such shall, by Sanitary virtue of his appointment and without being sworn in, be deemed inspectors to have to be a police officer and have all powers and privileges of a police powers of officer for the purpose of the execution of his duty under this Law. constables.
+- (2) A notice, order or document required or authorised by this Law to be served on any person (including an owner or occupier) may be served- - (a) by delivering the same to such person; - (b) by delivering the same, at the usual or last known place of abode of such person, to some adult member or servant of his family. - 48.-(1) The occupier of any premises shall, if required by any Occupier health officer or any police officer, give his name and the name and information. address of the owner of the premises if known - (2) Any occupier declining to give or wilfully misstating the name or address either of himself or of the owner shall be liable to a fine of one hundred naira. - 49.
+Every police officer shall give information to the health Duties of officer of any offence which he knows or has reason to believe has police been committed against this Law. - 50.
+Every sanitary inspector while acting as such shall, by Sanitary virtue of his appointment and without being sworn in, be deemed inspectors to have to be a police officer and have all powers and privileges of a police powers of officer for the purpose of the execution of his daty under this Law.

-51. Where any nuisance appears to be wholly or partially Joinder of caused or contributed to by the acts or defaults of two or more parties. persons (including an owner or occupier), any order may be served on one or several or all of such persons and proceedings may be instituted against one or several or all of such persons, whether in one proceeding or not, and one or several of all such perons may be ordered to abate such nuisance so far as the same appears to the court to be caused by his or their acts or defaults which the court finds as a matter of fact contribute to such nuisance, or may be fined or otherwise punished notwithstanding that the acts or defaults of any one of such persons would not separately have caused a nuisance, and the costs may be distributed as to the court may appear fair and reasonable.
+51. Where any nuisance appears to be wholly or partially founder of caused or contributed to by the acts or defaults of two or more persons (including an owner or occupier), any order may be served on one or several or all of such persons and proceedings may be instituted against one or several or all of such persons, whether in one proceeding or not, and one or several of all such perons may be ordered to abate such nuisance so far as the same appears to the court to be caused by his or their acts or defaults which the court finds as a matter of fact contribute to such nuisance, or may be fined or otherwise punished notwithstanding that the acts or defaults of any one of such persons would not separately have caused a nuisance, and the costs may be distributed as to the court may appear fair and reasonable.

-52. Where in any proceeding under this Law any person is Burden of summoned or otherwise dealt with as the occupier of premises if proof.
+52. Where in any proceeding under this have any person as Burden of summoned or otherwise dealt with as the occupier of premises and foundment test

-he alleges that he is not the occupier, the proof of such allegation shall be on him.

-Protection of health officer.
-53. A health officer or other person shall not be liable to any action, liability or demand on account of anything done by him bona fide for the purpose of executing this Law.
+1986 CAP.
+114] Public Health he alleges that he is not the occupier, the proof of such allegation shall be on him.
+53. A health officer or other person shall not be liable to any action, hability or demand on account of anything done by him Protection of health officer. hona tide for the purpose of executing this Law.